aniket-mish/os-llm/README.md

 ## Which LLMs?

 1) Open LLM Leaderboard by HuggingFace
-2) Chatbot Arena by LMSys
+2) Chatbot Arena by LMSYS

 ## Training LLMs